 “I did find three women who became friends of hers after Niv died and who all said she was very pleasant and not drinking at all.”

-One was Jill (Robertson) Hulton, who met Hjördis in 1986, and was married to the Duke of Hamilton from 1988 until leaving for Australia in 1990.
+One was Jill (Robertson) Hulton, who met Hjördis in 1986, and was married to the Duke of Hamilton from 1988 until returning to Australia in 1990.

 “She was charming.
 Often I’d stay at Lo Scoglietto for the weekend and she’d always send the car to collect me, and when I left Angus (the Duke) she lent me her ﬂat in Mayfair.
 She wasn’t drinking at all when I knew her, or if she was it was secretly.
 She was nice.”